neurobagel/api/README.md

 #### Launch the API

-To launch the API make sure you're in the repository's main directory and that your `.env` file is configured.
+To launch the API, make sure you're in the repository root and that your [`.env` file has been configured](#set-the-environment-variables).

 Export the variables defined in your `.env` file:
 ```bash